Conviva/conviva-android-appanalytics/README.md

 // in the root or project-level build.gradle dependencies {
   ...
-//For Android Gradle Plugin version 8.0 and above, use classpath 'com.conviva.sdk:android-plugin:0.3.2'
+// For Android Gradle Plugin version 8.0 and above, use classpath 'com.conviva.sdk:android-plugin:0.3.x'

-//For Android Gradle Plugin version 7.2 and below, use classpath 'com.conviva.sdk:android-plugin:0.2.2'
+// For Android Gradle Plugin version below 8.x, use classpath 'com.conviva.sdk:android-plugin:0.2.x'
   ...
 }

 // in the app, build.gradle at the end of plugins add the ... apply plugin: 'com.conviva.sdk.android-plugin'

 // in the app, build.gradle.kts at the end of plugins add the plugins {